Staff PsychologistAnxiety Center

 Dr. Batchelder treats adults in the Anxiety Center.

-Dr. Batchelder is a postdoctoral fellow in the Anxiety Center at EBTCS.
-She has considerable experience delivering evidence-based treatments and working with clients struggling with anxiety and mood-related disorders, including generalized anxiety disorder, panic disorder, PTSD, social anxiety disorder, specific phobias, and sleep disorders.
+Dr. Batchelder is a Staff Psychologist in the Anxiety Center at EBTCS.
+She has considerable experience delivering evidence-based treatments and working with clients struggling with anxiety and mood-related disorders, including OCD, generalized anxiety disorder, panic disorder, PTSD, social anxiety disorder, specific phobias, body focused repetitive behaviors (hair pulling and skin picking), and sleep disorders.

 Dr. Batchelder completed her undergraduate degree in psychology at Pacific Union College in California.
 She received her doctorate in Clinical Psychology at Palo Alto University, with an emphasis in Diversity and Community Mental Health.
 During her doctoral training, she worked as a neuropsychological assessor at Stanford University School of Medicine.
 She also completed practicum placements at Santa Clara Valley Medical Center, Lifemoves, Stanford Teen Sleep Study, and the Palo Alto VA.